Fra Angelico

 The panel is much damaged, and to form an impression of Angelico's tempera style at its most brilliant we must consider the Deposition he painted for the Strozzi Chapel in S.Trinita (1442-5; Museo di San Marco, Florence).
 Originally commissioned by Lorenzo Monaco (who completed the three pinnacles on top), the limitations of the panel's tripartite shape have been resolved by Angelico's unified figural composition.
 Unlike the almost contemporary Deposition by Rogier van der Weyden in the Prado, Madrid, Angelico's version has been given a spatial setting of unparalleled depth.
 It is as if a door has been flung open on the confined schemata of Florentine panel-painting and we have emerged into the real world.
 Its flowers are before us.
 And as we advance into the picture space, a majestic panorama unfolds before us: Jerusalem on one side, dominated by its ziggurat-like Temple of Solomon, and on the other, the hills of Tuscany receding, with the most fastidious gradations of light, into haziness.
 Angelico shows equal lucidity in his variation of colour: delicate mutations preponderantly of pink, vermilion, lilac, and blue reinforce the spatial construction.

-It is above all for his fresco paintings in San Marco (the majority completed 1440-5) that Fra Angelico is remembered.
+But Fra Angelico's major contribution to Early Renaissance art comprises his series of fresco paintings for the convent of San Marco (most completed 1440-5).
 They fall into two groups: those for communal contemplation (of which the Annunciation, at the top of the stairs leading to the upper corridor, is again set in an arcaded loggia), and those for private meditation in the individual cells (among these the Noli Me Tangere, the Coronation of the Virgin, and the Transfiguration are especially beautiful).

 At the call of Pope Eugenius IV, Angelico left Florence for Rome (c.1445), where, in the Vatican Palace, he decorated the Cappella del Sacramento with scenes from the Life of Christ.
 These were destroyed by Paul III in the following century.